 Emblem of elegance and sexiness, the French woman has disseminated an obsession and a myth throughout the world.
-Yet she remains an eternal mystery - one that many artists such painters or writers have attempted to define, without ever quite succeeding.
+Yet she remains an eternal mystery – one that many artists such painters or writers have attempted to define, without ever quite succeeding.
 Why people are so obsessed about this woman?
+What is French style?

 Let’s try to capture the “je ne sais quoi” of a Parisian woman through the eyes of a French woman living in Australia.